-The five-year graph shows that Amerigo's share price declined 12.8%, compared to a decline in the S&P/TSX Metals and Mining Total Return Index of 28.6% and an increase in the S&P/TSX Composite Index of 25.4%.
-The mining sector is highly cyclical and the share performance of mining companies is strongly influenced by changes in commodity prices.
+The five-year graph shows that Amerigo's share price appreciated 60%, compared to a decline in the S&P/TSX Metals and Mining Total Return Index of 13% and an increase in the S&P/TSX Composite Index of 20%.
+The mining sector is highly cyclical, and the share performance of mining companies is strongly influenced by changes in commodity prices.
 Amerigo's shares are significantly leveraged to the price of copper.